NULIAE/nul_census_custom/README.md

 #### Incomplete to Complete:

-All Census tabs start as Incomplete Users with proper permissions (edit own or any affiliate) will see a button on view of a tab node to mark the tab as complete
+All Census tabs start as Incomplete Users with proper permissions (edit own or any affiliate) will see a button on view of a tab node to mark the tab as complete.

+If a user is on a tab with the question "Our Affiliate offers programs of this type" and has selected "Yes" THEN they must add at least one program to view the "Complete" link.

 #### Complete to Submitted: